stumpapp/stump/apps/docs/pages/guides/overview.md

 This section of the documenation contains several guides for using and/or setting up Stump.
 An overview of the guides is provided below.

 - [Installation](/installation) - How to install Stump on your system
-- [Configuration](/guides/configuration) - How to configure Stump to suit your needs, including things like system variables, port configuration, and more
+- [Configuration](/guides/configuration) - How to configure Stump, including system variables and more
+- [Books](/guides/books) - How Stump represents books, what formats are supported, etc
 - [Libraries](/guides/libraries) - What are libraries, how they are created, and how to use them
 - [Library Explorer](/guides/library-explorer) - How to use the Library Explorer to browse and search for books as a secondary option for navigating your library
-- [Series](/guies/series) - What are series and how libraries organize their associated books
+- [Series](/guides/series) - What are series and how libraries organize their associated books
 - [Tagging](/guides/tagging) - How to use tags to organize your libraries, series, books and other groupable entities
 - [Background Jobs](/guides/jobs) - What are background jobs, which are available, and how to configure them
 - [Filesystem Scans](/guides/filesystem-scans) - The scan options available with Stump, how to configure them, and how to use them